 Serious efforts to meet global challenges will sooner or later encounter the limits of law in developing countries.
 About 125 states in Africa, Asia, the Middle East, and Latin America are generally referred to as ‘developing’, ‘majority world’ or ‘the Global South’.
 This course addresses the formation and functioning of the legal systems of these countries, notably in their relation to development.
 At the interface between state and society, it should be the function of law and legal institutions to regulate people’s security, economic advancement, social justice and environmental protection, to mention just a few goals of development.
 This raises several important socio-legal questions.
 To what extent are developing countries’ legal systems able to implement standards set by international law, to provide access and remedies to justice-seekers, and to support good governance and the development of society at large?
 To understand the capacities of these systems to make laws, implement them, and adjudicate conflicts, we will have to know what they look like, whether they consist of legal transplants from the West, or perhaps are based on other conceptions of law like customary law, divine Islamic law, or other traditions?
 How does state law relate to ‘non-state law’?
-We also need to understand how legal systems operate in a heterogeneous and rapidly changing society.
+We also need to understand how legal systems operate in a heterogeneous and rapidly changing society, and see which role non-state actors play in governance issues.
 Economic, political and social problems have their impact on the effectiveness of legal and governance institutions.
 This begs the overarching question of this course.
 In as far as legal systems do not operate pro-poor, is there anything to be done about that?
 In other words, what is the scope for strengthening legal systems and promoting the rule of law and human rights in the developing world?
 Should the ‘Global North’ be involved in this?
-This course addresses issues of access to justice for the common man and pays particular attention to different notions of justice at international, national and local arenas.
+This course addresses issues of access to justice for the common man and pays critical attention to different notions of justice at international, national and local arenas.

 After successful completion of this course, students are able to: